Şehitkamil

-Şehitkamil is a district of Gaziantep Province of Turkey.
-It is part of Gaziantep Metropolitan Municipality.
+Şehitkamil is a municipality and district of Gaziantep Province, Turkey.
+Its area is 1,290 km2, and its population is 857,167 (2022).
+It covers the northern part of the agglomeration of Gaziantep and the adjacent countryside.
 It contains the old city, including Gaziantep Castle, as well as the University of Gaziantep.

-The population is 593,958 as of 2010.
-On 20 August 2012, a bomb attack occurred, killing at least eight and wounding nearly 64 people. Şehitkamil was the epicenter of the 7.8 2023 Turkey–Syria earthquake, which heavily damaged the district, including its landmarks.
+On 20 August 2012, a bomb attack occurred, killing at least eight and wounding 64 people.